-The 31 theaters that were awarded the Theaterpreis des Bundes in 2015, 2017 and 2019 are portrayed in the magazine "Stadt, Land, Kunst - Theater im Dialog mit der Gesellschaft an den Rändern der Städte und jenseits der Metropolen" (City, Country, Art - Theater in Dialogue with Society on the Fringes of Cities and Beyond the Metropolises).
+The 31 theatres that were awarded the Federal Theatre Prize in 2015, 2017 and 2019 are portrayed in the magazine "Stadt, Land, Kunst - Theater im Dialog mit der Gesellschaft an den Rändern der Städte und jenseits der Metropolen" (City, Country, Art - Theater in Dialogue with Society on the Fringes of Cities and Beyond the Metropolises).

-Produced in collaboration between the German ITI Center and the editorial team of Theater der Zeit, the special publication is now included in the May 2020 issue of Theater der Zeit.
-Authors from the theaters present the work of small and medium-sized theaters in individual studies.
-These portraits are complemented by two roundtable discussions that examine the role of the prize both from the perspective of theaters that have not yet been able to win the prize and from the viewpoint of representatives of the theater associations.
+Produced in collaboration between the German Centre of the International Theatre Institute and the editorial team of Theater der Zeit, the special publication is now included in the May 2020 issue of Theater der Zeit.
+Authors from the theatres present the work of small and medium-sized theatres in individual studies.
+These portraits are complemented by two roundtable discussions that examine the role of the prize both from the perspective of theatres that have not yet been able to win the prize and from the viewpoint of representatives of the theatre associations.

-The supplement to Theater der Zeit also includes a brief evaluation of a survey on how the Federal Theater Prize is perceived among theater professionals and what effects are attributed to the prize in the theater world.
+The supplement to Theater der Zeit also includes a brief evaluation of a survey on how the Federal Theater Prize is perceived among theatre professionals and what effects are attributed to the prize in the theatre world.

 The digital version of the special publication is available free of charge here.